Finishing the Peddars Way at Holme-next-the-Sea

 - Local bus services along the coast

-- Walking sections of the Norfolk Coast Path to nearby villages with transport links
+- Walking to nearby villages with transport links

-From King’s Lynn, rail services operated by Great Northern provide direct connections to London and the wider network.
+From King’s Lynn, there are direct rail connections to London and the wider network.